 Chapel Walk and Landscape

 The walk to the Marjorie Powell Allen Chapel cuts a path through the oak-hickory woodland with native woodland wildflowers.
 Wildflowers are best in spring and fall.
 A collection of redbud trees represents every available variety.
 The prairie where the chapel resides is planted with a variety of native wildflowers and grasses.

-The Rock & Waterfall Garden is a stream and woodland garden where you can find plants that thrive in shade.
+The Beals Woodland and Stream Garden is home to plants that thrive in shade.
 Its most popular display includes masses of hardy azaleas and rhododendrons.
 Masses of other shade-loving perennials including ferns, bleeding hearts, hostas, astilbes, giant butterburs and spring bulbs create beauty all season.
 Learn more about this garden.

 The Perennial Garden includes 3.5 acres of perennials of every flavor!
 Come explore the series of garden "rooms" and themes to gather ideas for your home garden.
 Learn more about this garden.

 Located next to the Marjorie Powell Allen Chapel, the Memorial Garden provides a serene and peaceful place for remembering loved ones.
 The Memorial Garden program creates permanent recognition of individuals and couples with a bronze plaque, provides space for memorial services, and allows for the opportunity to spread or place cremated remains.
 Learn more about the Memorial Garden.

 Take a look at the "wild side" of Powell Gardens on this 3.25-mile nature trail with interpretative signs along the way.
 Learn more about the trail.